 has adopted the innovative cost-saving practice of imprisoning its customers and making them

-perform, with a penalty of death if the audience members — in particular, a jaded Creepy Monotone
+perform, with a penalty of death if the audience — who consist solely of a jaded Creepy Monotone

 trio of mother, father, and little girl — are bored.
 So it is that Ace and the Doctor promptly find themselves backstage, in an unusually well-secured green room together with Captain Cook, Mags, the Badass Biker

 After much sneaking around in the circus's billowing tent backstage, the Doctor and Ace discover that it was once a free-spirited hippie circus of, like, love